kmaaallen/simon-game/documentation/logic.md

 };</code></pre>

 #### User Interface
-1) The player needs to see the game has started
+1) The player needs to see the game has started.
-To achieve this I decided to display the round number(the count) in the display.
-From earlier the display is showing the 'Ready' message as the power is ON.
+To achieve this I decided to display the round number (the count) in the display.
+From earlier, the display is showing the 'Ready' message as the power is ON.
 Now I wanted to show a number indicating the first round was now starting.

 I created a 'displayCount()' UI function that grabs the display element and changes its innerHTML to the count and called it within the start onclick function like so: